cvs-health/android-compose-accessibility-techniques/doc/interactions/UXChangeAnnouncements.md

 # UX Change Announcements
 All user experiences changes resulting from user interactions or automatic updates must be announced to accessibility services (such as TalkBack) in order to support the WCAG 2 [Success Criterion 4.1.3 Status Messages](https://www.w3.org/TR/WCAG21/#status-messages).
 (That said, it is reasonable and acceptable to rate-limit the announcement of automatic updates or they can overwhelm the user.)

-There are two key techniques for providing UX change announcements: `accessibilityLiveRegion` and `announceForAccessibility()`.
+There are two key techniques for providing UX change announcements: `liveRegion` semantics and `announceForAccessibility()`.

 ## Use the `Modifier.semantics` `liveRegion` property to announce field value changes